python/cpython/Doc/library/logging.rst

    logger2.warning('Jail zesty vixen who grabbed pay from quack.') logger2.error('The five boxing wizards jump quickly.')

-At the receiving end, you can set up a receiver using the :mod:`SocketServer` module.
+At the receiving end, you can set up a receiver using the :mod:`socketserver` module.
 Here is a basic working example::

    import cPickle
    import logging
    import logging.handlers
-   import SocketServer
+   import socketserver
    import struct

-   class LogRecordStreamHandler(SocketServer.StreamRequestHandler):
+   class LogRecordStreamHandler(socketserver.StreamRequestHandler):
        """Handler for a streaming logging request.

        This basically logs the record using whatever logging policy is